 Musique Cordiale also stages an autumn weekend in Kent, England (the first was also in 2005), again bringing together musicians, singers, conductor & volunteers and other occasional concerts elsewhere in Europe – for 3 different concerts in 3 churches in Kent.

 Support us: You support us by coming to our concerts or by becoming a member or Friend.
 An independent charity, The Musique-Cordiale Trust, (English charity no: 1167732) seeks to raise vital funds from Friends, donors and other charities to help support young musical talent, including through bursaries and money to contribute towards the year-round cost of organising courses and concerts.
 French donors are invited to contribute to L’association Musique Cordiale (loi 1901), which runs the festival

 The Musique Cordiale International Festival & Academy is a unique festival which takes place mainly in the warm ambience of the lovely Pays de Fayence in the South of France situated in hill towns between Nice and Aix-en-Provence.
-2018 will be the 14th festival and will feature a series of daily concerts including major choral and orchestral works, chamber ensembles, free lunchtime concerts and late night recitals in churches, chapels, an amphitheatre and under the stars.
+2019 will be the 15th festival and will feature a series of daily concerts including major choral and orchestral works, chamber ensembles, free lunchtime concerts and late night recitals in churches, chapels, an amphitheatre and under the stars.